 What are the bad guys up to?
 Is there a trend towards price cutting?
 How do competitor products or services compare?
 Us ad guys want to know.

 Your advertising goal can be as simple as one clearly defined objective:

-- Convince marcom managers that AdCracker CD will help them create more effective advertising, faster, and that now is the best time to buy.
+- Convince marcom managers that AdCracker will help them create more effective advertising, faster, and that now is the best time to buy.

 - Achieve 50% brand recognition with target audience as defined by the ability to 1) recognize our logo and 2) describe at least one of our products, and 3) associate “quality products” when prompted for brand characteristics.

 - Achieve a 2% response rate and sales of $500 per 100 direct mail packages within 30 days of drop.

 - Achieve an average lifetime value of $1,500 on each customer within five years.